-Shares in Kraft Heinz to plunge on news of US probe, loss
+Kraft Heinz fed investigation and a $15.4 billion write-down

-LONDON (AP) — Shares in Kraft Heinz are expected to plunge when markets open Friday after the consumer goods company said it was being investigated by U.S. regulators and it reported a massive loss.
+LONDON (AP) — Kraft Heinz is disclosing an investigation by federal regulators and will slash the value of its Oscar Mayer brands by a $15.4 billion.

-Kraft Heinz said it received a subpoena in October from the U.S. Securities and Exchange Commission related to an investigation of its procurement operations, which cover deals a company makes with outside suppliers.
-It said it’s cooperating with authorities.
+Shares plunged 20 percent before the opening bell Friday with the company posting a $12.6 billion loss for the fourth quarter.

-The probe was disclosed in the earnings report Thursday, in which it reported a massive $12.6 billion loss for the fourth quarter, compared with an $8 billion profit a year earlier.
+Kraft Heinz divulged the receipt of a subpoena in October from the U.S. Securities and Exchange Commission related to its procurement operations.
+Those operations handle interactions with outside suppliers.

-The loss was largely due to a $15.4 billion writedown on the value of its Kraft and Oscar Mayer trademarks.
+Details of the investigation emerged in the company’s fourth-quarter earnings report late Thursday.

 Most Read Business Stories